eduardoboucas/staticman/README.md

 It consists of a small web server that handles the `POST` requests from your forms, runs various forms of validation and then pushes them to your repository as data files.
 You can choose to enable moderation, which means files will be pushed to a separate branch and a pull request will be created for your approval, or disable it completely, meaning that files will be pushed to the main branch automatically.

+**NOTE:** Sections [Prerequisites](#prerequisites) and [Middleman configuration](#middleman-configuration) are only relevant if you wish to host your own instance of Staticman.
+If not, there is an instance you can use for free.
+Please see  https://staticman.net/get-started for more details.

 ## Prerequisites

 Staticman runs as a GitHub bot, so it needs a GitHub account and a [personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).